Frequently Asked Questions

 When requesting IPv6 service from you, what subnet ranges are usable?

-Our upstream gives us access to the network ‘2604:4300:f03::/48’ and most of our routing gear, services and project members get serviced from their subnet.
+Our data center gives us access to the network ‘2604:4300:f03::/48’ and most of our routing gear, services and project members get serviced from their subnet.
 We also lease the network ‘2602:f992:f3::/48’ from an LIR in the US.
-Project members requesting service(s) from us can ask to have a /64 routed to them from either of our pools with the understanding that the LIR pool does not support PTR records.
+Project members requesting service(s) from us can ask to have a /64 routed to them from either of our pools.

 When requesting IPv6 service from you, who actually services the network?

 We have been asked this a few times now.
-Marbled Fennec Networks handles the public facing services of the project and FurrIX is responsible for the actual network operations.
-When you request service from us, you will interact with the volunteers at Marbled Fennec Networks, who will then put your request with the appropriate details through to the volunteers over at FurrIX.
+Marbled Fennec Networks handles the public facing services and FurrIX is responsible for the actual network operations.
+When you request service from us, you will interact with the volunteers at Marbled Fennec Networks, who will then put your request through with the appropriate details to the volunteers over at FurrIX who will handle connection profile creation and subnet routing.

 Why are there bandwidth limits on your routers?